GeoDaCenter/opioid-policy-scan/data_final/metadata/HepC_rate.md

 ### Description of Data Processing:

-Data was wrangled, cleaned and prepared for analysis.
-To obtain the 5-year mean (2014-2018), averages were taken for total number and rates for each state.
-Dataset was then merged with state geometry file in order to add the state FIPS codes (GEOID) and abbreviations.
+Data was cleaned and prepared for analysis by aggregating multiple single year datasets for mortality data into single multi-year county-level and state-level datasets.
+Stability levels were removed for dataset preparation but are available for reference in the raw datasets.

 ### Key Variable and Definitions: